 CIGARETTES: Smoking causes both heart disease and cancer.
 Smoking depletes vitamin C.

 Cadmium in cigarettes competes with zinc for absorption (zinc is vital for immunity and fertility).

-Carbon monoxide in tobacco smoke makes the blood more likely to clot and replaces oxygen in the blood starving body tissues of oxygen.
+Carbon monoxide in tobacco smoke makes the blood more likely to clot and replaces oxygen, starving body tissues of oxygen.

 Nicotine leads to a constriction of the blood vessels and an increase in the heart rate, making the heart work harder.
-Nicotine also makes blood clot more easily, which can lead to thrombosis.
+Nicotine also causes blood to clot more quickly, which can lead to thrombosis.

 Colon irrigation and comprehensive consultation with a professional colon hydrotherapist registered with RICTAT and ARCH at the Parkland Clinic in Holborn.
 We use a closed system only—London’s best colonic hydrotherapy deal.